VR-25/acc/README.md

 ### Basics

-ACC does not require Magisk.
+ACC does not require KernelSU/Magisk.
-Any root solution is fine.
+Any root solution works, as long as busybox is installed.

 Use `/dev/.vr25/acc/acca` instead of regular `acc`.
 It's optimized for front-ends, guaranteed to be readily available after installation/upgrades and significantly faster than its `acc` counterpart.